moncheeta/computer_science_club/README.md

 ### schoology

 In `config.py`, change `DOMAIN` to the URL of the Schoology instance.
 In addition, change `GROUP_ID` to the ID of the Schoology group.
 This can be found by visiting the Schoology website and by navigating to the Schoology group.
 The group's ID should be right after the `/group/...` subdirectory of the domain.
-To get a Schoolopy API key and secret, goto `schoology.(PUT DOMAIN HERE).org/api`.
+To get a Schoolopy API key and secret, goto `schoology.example.com/api`.
 There, you can manage your API credentials.
 You will need the key and secret to run the server.

 ### google